 Saving the Normal Foreskin

-British Medical Journal (London), Volume 306: Pages 1-2, 2 January 1993.
+Journal British Medical Journal (London), Volume 306, Pages 1-2.
+Saturday, 2 January 1993.

-By Andrew Gordon and Jack Collin
+Andrew Gordon, Jack Collin

 Widespread confusion over what the medical indications for circumcision are.